 Trading Data: Points of Failure

 Unfortunately, this allows for several points of failure.
 Since Coinmarketcap pulls their trading data from exchanges via an API, some (but not all) indexes pull their data from Coinmarketcap.
 Nonetheless, several indexes pull trading data directly from exchanges via their own API as well.
+Get your API key here.
 This is where things get really complicated.
 Instead of all indexes using their own API for exchanges, most are pulling data from other indexes.
 And they may not be tracking all of the exchanges trading a particular coin.
+If you’re trying your hand at stock trading for the first time, know that most investors are best served by keeping things simple and investing in a diversified mix of low-cost index funds to achieve and this is key long-term outperformance.
+Learn how to trade for beginners at socialtradingvlog.com.

 What does this mean for XTRABYTES?